catalystbyzoho/zcatalyst-sdk-js/CONTRIBUTING.md

 By contributing, you agree that your contributions will be licensed under the same license as the project.

-Thank you for contributing to MyProject! 🎉
+Thank you for contributing to Catalyst! 🎉

 [issues]: https://github.com/catalystbyzoho/zcatalyst-sdk-js/issues
 [conventional commits]: https://www.conventionalcommits.org/